ClrCoder/HomeRouter/README.md

 # HomeRouter project
 ## Terminology
-- **Emergency Network** - the network for accessing the router on a static IP address via SSH
-- **Emergency WAN** - the network that has DHCP, DNS and internet for the router setup and recovery
+- **Emergency Network** - the network that is useful for setup and emergency recovery of the router.
+If the router has an additional NIC interface, it can be connected to some existing network with DHCP and the Internet, and accessed via SSH.
 - **WAN Network** - the NIC that is connected to ONT (Optical Network Terminal)
 - **Home Network** - the LAN that is used for home and entertainment tasks
 - **Corp Network** - the LAN used for the work from home purposes